akm-xdd/pern-auth-template/README.md

 3. Set up your PostgreSQL database and update the connection details in the configuration file
 4. Run the server with `npm start`
 5. Navigate to `localhost:8000` in your browser to access the application
+6. Use postman to test the API endpoints

+## Feature Checklist/Roadmap/To-Do List

+- [x] Basic authentication (register and login)
+- [x] A logout route
+- [ ] Basic authorization (protect routes) - in progress
+- [ ] Sell the project to Facebook for $1 billion - also in progress
+- [ ] A better README - already in progress

 ## Contributing